-Bowness in West Calgary is home of one of Calgary's most popular parks: Bowness Park.
-The park features summer sports, picnicking, ice skating, boating, and more.
-It is also part of the pedestrian pathway network that cuts through the city centre making it a great place to begin a family bike ride.
+Bowness in West Calgary is home to one of the city’s most popular parks: Bowness Park.
+The area features summer sports, picnicking, ice skating, boating, and more.
+It’s also part of the pedestrian pathway network that cuts through the city centre making it a great place to begin a family bike ride.

 Kincora in northwest Calgary is bordered by the communities of Sherwood, Sage Hill, Evanston and Hidden Valley.
-Located a bit away from the hustle and bustle of the city, it offers residents a variety of outdoor opportunities, like hiking and biking in a peaceful prairie setting.
+Located away from the hustle and bustle of downtown, it offers residents a variety of outdoor opportunities, like hiking and biking in a peaceful prairie setting.

 “The ravine” or “the gully” lies in the Bowmont Natural Area in this community in Northwest Calgary.

 Aspen Woods is a relatively new community in West Calgary.
 It includes the Westside Recreation Centre, access to the Bow Trail, and many other outdoor opportunities.
 It’s also extremely close to popular 17th ave were you can easily walk to restaurants, boutiques, entertainment venues and more.

-With a name like Scenic Acres, you know you can expect to see beautiful natural landscapes.
-This popular retirement community in West Calgary features beautiful parks, natural areas and lots of recreational opportunities, such as hiking and boating.
+With a name like Scenic Acres, you know you can expect to see picturesque natural landscapes.
+This popular retirement community in West Calgary features beautiful parks, green spaces, walking paths and more.

-This master-planned neighborhood includes many green spaces and parks, including a splash park for kids, skate park, outdoor hockey rink and a community gymnasium.
-There are numerous ponds and other opportunities for recreation.
+This master-planned neighborhood includes many green areas and parks, including a splash park for kids, skate park, outdoor hockey rink and a community gymnasium.
+There are numerous ponds and walking paths in the area as well.

-This Southeast Calgary neighborhood borders the Macleod Trail and the Bow Bottom Trail, giving residents many opportunities for hiking, biking, and more.
-It is also home to many manmade lakes, which feature fishing, boating, swimming, ice skating and more.
+This Southeast Calgary neighborhood borders Macleod Trail and Bow Bottom Trail, giving residents many opportunities for hiking, biking, and more.
+It is also home to many manmade lakes, giving this community plenty of picturesque views.